Lazy-Solutions/example.asm.streaming/README.md

-# [Name] example
+# Scene streaming example
-An example for Advanced Scene Manager that shows how to make a [quick description].
+An example for Advanced Scene Manager that shows how to setup a scene streaming level.

 Usage:
 1. Clone